SOEN490-SportsApp/SportsApp/.github/ISSUE_TEMPLATE/user-issue.md

 ---
 name: User issue
-about: Template for the issues
+about: Template for the issues.
+Please use it
 title: "#.# Name of Issue"
-labels: epic
+labels: ''
 assignees: ''

 ---